Entanglement dynamics of second quantized quantum fields: Introduction

 \section{Introduction}

-Entanglement is a feature, which is quintessentially quantum.
-It signifies that several particles may form a new entity, a complex of particles, say, not two particles but a pair and so on.
-If, for example, one would attempt to separate the particles from such complex by performing a measurement on one individual particle, one would unavoidably modify the states of others even if the direct interaction between the particles is absent or negligible.
-Such departure from the classical properties not surprisingly attracts the significant attention (see e.g. the recent extensive review Ref. \onlinecite{HORODECKI:2009:ID3826}).

-As the problem of special interest stands out the problem of sources of entangled states.
-For instance, nowadays the most developed and widely used method of generating the entangled photons is the parametric down conversion,\cite{Shih,Ou} which is based on on the two-photon radiative decay of excited states of a matter.
-This method, however, suffers from intrinsic limitations --- very low yield and rescaling the wavelength of the emitted photons.\cite{Bouwmeester,MandelWolf,Tanzilli} Therefore, there is the constant search of alternative sources of entangled light.
+Entanglement \cite{HORODECKI:2009:ID3826} is a quintessentially quantum feature.
+It signifies that different parts of a compound system may form a new entity, a complex; for example, when neither of two particles can be characterized by a definite state so that instead of two particles one has to consider a pair and so on.
+If one would attempt to access a particular part of the complex by performing a local measurement, this would unavoidably modify the state of other parts even if the direct interaction between the parts is absent or negligible.
+Such departure from the classical properties makes entanglement the central object in various contexts, from perspective of application in quantum informatics \cite{Bouwmeester} to understanding physics of quantum phase transitions. \cite{WU:2004:ID4099} As a problem of special interest, therefore, the problem of preparation a system in an entangled state stands out.
+Among different appearances of this problem entangled states of quantized electromagnetic field, as perhaps the most accessible and the most flexible object, presents the significant importance on its own.
+Nowadays, the most developed and widely used method of generating entangled photons is the parametric down conversion,\cite{Shih,Ou} which is based on the two-photon radiative decay of material excited states.
+This method, however, suffers from well recognized intrinsic limitations --- very low yield and rescaling the wavelength of the emitted photons.\cite{Bouwmeester,Mandel,Tanzilli} Therefore, there is the constant search of alternative sources of entangled light,\cite{Kwiat,EDAMATSU:2004:ID3421,Altepeter,STEVENSON:2006:ID3501,Young,Akopian,Shields,Hayat2007,Oohata,Hayat2008,EREMENTCHOUK:2010:ID4065} which motivates a thorough consideration of entanglement of quantum many-body states.

-The consideration of the problem of entanglement of photons in the course of interaction with the matter excitations naturally suggests the more general perspective of the systems with non-conserving number of particles, which are described in the field theoretical framework.
-In this approach the particles appear not as a predefined entities as, say, qubits in canonical quantum mechanical treatment, but rather as the excitations of the quantum field.
-In this context the difficulty of producing the entangled states is clearly demonstrated by the simple example of a bosonic field excited by an external source.
-Let the field dynamics be described by the Hamiltonian

-where $k$ enumerates the modes of the field with the energies $\epsilon_k$, $a^\dagger_k$ and $a_k$ are the creation and the annihilation operators of the particles in the respective modes and $e_k$ are $c$-numbers determined by the projection of, generally speaking time dependent, external classical field on the modes.
-In order to avoid complications arising in the fermion case\cite{PASKAUSKAS:2001:ID3811,CABAN:2005:ID3869,WANG:2005:ID3868} in the present paper we deal with entanglement of only boson fields.